 What counts as unfair dismissal?

-If an employee believes the reasons they were dismissed were unfair, they might be able to challenge it.
-There are some reasons which upon dismissing an employee on the core basis of a single particular reason, renders the dismissal unfair.
+If an employee believes the reasons they were dismissed were unfair, they might be able to challenge their dismissal.
+In the UK, there are several protected activities, conditions, characteristics and employee rights for which an employee cannot be dismissed.
+Dismissal on any one of these grounds is automatically considered unfair.

 - Making a flexible work request

-- Family leave including, paternity, adoption or time off for dependants
+- Family leave including paternity and adoption leave and time off for dependants

 - Taking part in industrial action for 12 weeks or less